Mediocre Madrid can't keep relying on Benzema to bail them out of jail | Goal.com

 Mediocre Madrid can't keep relying on Benzema to bail them out of jail

-Karim Benzema was Real Madrid's key player in Saturday's 2-0 win over Espanyol.
-Not that anyone was surprised.
+Karim Benzema was Real Madrid's decisive player in Saturday's lethargic 2-0 win over Espanyol – not that anyone was surprised.

 It's become a running theme this season, perhaps even a worrying one.